hapostgres/pg_auto_failover/docs/ref/reference.rst

     --server-key      set the Postgres ssl_key_file to that file path --server-cert     set the Postgres ssl_cert_file to that file path

-The ``--pgdata`` option is mandatory and default to the environment variable ``PGDATA``.
+The ``--pgdata`` option is mandatory and defaults to the environment variable ``PGDATA``.
 The ``--pgport`` default value is 5432, and the ``--pgctl`` option defaults to the first ``pg_ctl`` entry found in your `PATH`.

 The ``--hostname`` option allows setting the hostname that the other nodes of the cluster will use to access to the monitor.
 When not provided, a default value is computed by running the following algorithm:

-  1. Open a connection to the 8.8.8.8:53 public service and looks up the TCP/IP client address that has been used to make that connection.
+  1. We get this machine's "public IP" by opening a connection to the 8.8.8.8:53 public service.
+Then we get TCP/IP client address that has been used to make that connection.

-  2. Do a reverse DNS lookup on this IP address to fetch a hostname for our local machine.
+  2. We then do a reverse DNS lookup on the IP address found in the previous step to fetch a hostname for our local machine.

-  3. If the reverse DNS lookup is successful , then `pg_autoctl` does with a forward DNS lookup of that hostname.
+  3. If the reverse DNS lookup is successful , then ``pg_autoctl`` does a forward DNS lookup of that hostname.

-When the forward DNS lookup response in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--hostname`.
+When the forward DNS lookup response in step 3. is an IP address found in one of our local network interfaces, then ``pg_autoctl`` uses the hostname found in step 2. as the default ``--hostname``.
 Otherwise it uses the IP address found in step 1.

-You may use the `--hostname` command line option to bypass the whole DNS lookup based process and force the local node name to a fixed value.
+You may use the ``--hostname`` command line option to bypass the whole DNS lookup based process and force the local node name to a fixed value.

 The ``--auth`` option allows setting up authentication method to be used for